npc516/world-model-final/README.md

 as we can see the result of my VAE-GAN is not as good as my Conv-VAE.
 It is hard for me to conclude if the VAE is a better approach since my GAN-VAE trained for just 1/3 of the time my VAE trained for.

+# running instruction

+my WorldModels/car_racing.ipynb is the visualization of my task2 VAE trainning result my WorldModels/car_racing.ipynb is the visualization of my task3 GAN-VAE trainning result